custom-computing-ic/fastc/doc/reports/interim/report.md

   conditional operator) are used to select between streams (Lines 11 and 12).

-All these features will have to be suported by our MaxC language as described in Section \ref{maxc}.
+All these features will have to be supported by our MaxC language as described in Section \ref{maxc}.

 \lstset{language=Java, label={MovingAvg-Kernel}, caption={Kernel
-design for the three point moving average computation showing features such as stream offests, arithmetic and control which will have to be supported by our MaxC language}}
+design for the three point moving average computation showing features such as stream offsets, arithmetic and control which will have to be supported by our MaxC language}}

 ~~~